MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

             <div class="col-lg-8 col-lg-offset-2 text-center">
                 <h2 class="section-heading"><strong>What is E-commerce?</strong></h2>
                 <hr class="light">
-                <p class="text-faded">Andrew Bloomenthal (2022) defined Electronic Commerce or E-commerce as the online selling and purchasing of goods and services.
+                <p>Andrew Bloomenthal (2022) defined Electronic Commerce or E-commerce as the online selling and purchasing of goods and services.
 It can only be done through any smart device (i.e. tablet, smartphone, computer) that can connect to the internet.</p>
                 <img src="insert image" alt="">
                </div>
             </div>